woflydev/IsoCube-Public/README.md

 ...Oh it's fine, just play it and have fun while you're at it!

 # To install/play:
+- Head over the the 'Releases' tab and go grab yourself the latest version.
+- Yes, the latest version is of course advised, but if you want any of the older versions feel free to download them in the main repository.
-Simply [UNZIP] the file with your preferred program (File Explorer on Windows) and double click 'IsoCube.exe'.
+- Simply [UNZIP] the file with your preferred program (File Explorer on Windows).
+- Double click 'IsoCube.exe' on Windows or 'IsoCube.app' on a Mac.

 # Comptible with:
 - Windows 7 (not tested)